 Knowing how to make progress is simple.
 If you break down your problem or goal, understand what to do next, set the pace and use the skills of the people around you, you will find that even the most complex problems seem achievable.

-How do you make progress against scary goals?
+How do you make progress towards scary goals?
 Let me know in the comments below!